Be the first to know

 His imagination and working memory – plus his ability to create and remember mental models – need work to their furthest extent for him to have achieved his many accolades, which include winning the world’s most prestigious skiing competition for the blind, and marking a number of firsts across seven mountaineering expeditions.
 He’s also one of only 950 people in the world to have graduated from the New Ventures Leadership program at Massachusetts Institute of Technology.

-Condescension is rampant – he remembers being told by recruiters, “how inspiring I’m with all the things I’ve done and know, but they are building an internal innovation team.”
-He says that in order to be successful hiring and retaining engineers with disabilities, recruiters need to change their perceptions of reality.
+Condescension is rampant as many companies don’t focus on disability employment as part of their diversity and inclusion initiatives – he remembers being told by recruiters, “how inspiring I’m with all the things I’ve done and know, but they are building an internal innovation team.”
+He says that in order to be successful at hiring and retaining engineers with disabilities, recruiters need to change their perceptions of reality and void any kind of disability discrimination in the workplace.

 Making a More Accessible Interview Process